HazilMohamed/plot-in-blender/README.md

 ```

 ### Contribute
-If you have a new idea for plotting or find out a bug or something, please raise an issue or pull request.
+If you have a new idea for plotting or find out a bug or something, please feel free to raise an issue or pull request.

 ### TODO
 - Need to implement plots for negative values too.